KeremAtak/RocketMessaging/README.md

 - Program should start at http://localhost/
 - (backend available at http://localhost:8080/swagger-ui/#/)
 - Deploy aws container
-- Run via ssh (`ssh -i key.pem ubuntu@public-ip`) to enable settings (and test it)
+- Run ssh (`ssh -i key.pem ubuntu@public-ip`) to connect to the ec2

-`sudo apt update -y
-sudo apt install -y ca-certificates curl gnupg sudo install -m 0755 -d /etc/apt/keyrings curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /etc/apt/keyrings/docker.gpg echo "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.gpg] \
-https://download.docker.com/linux/ubuntu $(. /etc/os-release && echo $VERSION_CODENAME) stable" \
-| sudo tee /etc/apt/sources.list.d/docker.list >/dev/null
-sudo apt update -y
-sudo apt install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin sudo systemctl enable --now docker sudo usermod -aG docker $USER newgrp docker <<'EOF' docker --version docker compose version docker run --rm hello-world (might need a reset of connection before this) `
+- (Hint: on first time you need to install docker, compose and whatnot)
+- Clone github project to /opt/rocket.
+Remove existing project if it's there (data will be lost)
+- Ensure you have relevant information at `.env`
+- App starts on the public-ip.

 ## Todo list:

 - Utilize websockets for notifications
-- AWS deployment
+- Add/create chats
+- Improve visual look
+- Implement 1-on-1 chats
-- Frontend typing could use help
+- Frontend typing could be improved
-- More backend unit tests, more frontend tests
+- More backend unit tests, frontend tests, e2e tests..
+- CD via github actions
+- Better deployment method?
+Push containers to ecr for example
+- Logging